milanocookies93/ICardReader/README.md

     "987654321":"Sarah"
   }

-It is important to note that a student's UIN is private information and should not be put on internet or shared.
+It is important to note that a student's UIN is private information and should not be put on internet or made publicly accessible.

 Step 4) Get a USB Card reader and plug it in to your computer.